 “If you believe that training is expensive, it is because you do not know what ignorance costs.”

 These steps have become a part of traditional approaches and do not have much impact on employees.
-There have always been good training, but there are many others which are not that effective.
-This is the reason why 40% of employees with poor training leave their jobs within the first year.

 Did You Know?